 A high priority is also put on the availability of the system.
 One of the drawbacks that we see from time to time, where the system might not be fully accessible to the user, is when a new system version is released.
 Here, a development team can tackle it using a zero-downtime deployment strategy.
 The strategy means that during the deployment process, the service is fully responsive and stays that way.
 In traditional systems, the application notifies the users about scheduled downtime.

 The blue-green deployment strategy ensures nearly zero-downtime deployment, making the SaaS solutions reliable.

 4. Managing SaaS subscription lifecycle

-An important factor of a good SaaS system is that it needs to be fully customizable, starting from the interface up to the underlying system layers.
-The customization always remains to be decided by our client or the product owner.
-We had cases, where there was a need to have customization of subdomain, layout, colors, templates and more, for each tenant separately.
-Handling such requirements might be demanding, but if designed and tackled in a lean and agile manner, it can benefit a lot the system in the long run.
+Quite importantly, the system needs to be fully customizable, starting from the interface up to the underlying system layers.
+The customization always remains to be decided by our client or a product owner.
+We had cases where the need was to customize a subdomain, layout, colors, templates, and more for each tenant separately.
+Handling such requirements might be a demanding task, but if designed and tackled in a lean and agile manner can benefit the system in the longer run.

-SaaS solutions bring a lot of business advantages like lowering production costs, faster development, great flexibility.
-They are getting attention from both vendors and consumers.
-It is estimated that by 2020 a quarter of organizations will be using SaaS as their core CRM systems.
-Due to the ease of development and reach capabilities the future of SaaS looks bright, outpacing the traditional product delivery.
-A successful SaaS project means a fully customizable system with a safe, GDPR compliant database, zero-downtime deployment, fully integrated with third-party payment infrastructures.
+SaaS solutions bring a lot of business advantages like lowering production costs, faster development, and great flexibility.
+It is getting attention from both vendors and consumers.
+Due to the ease of development and reach capabilities, the future of SaaS looks bright, outpacing traditional product delivery.
+A successful SaaS project means a customizable system with a safe, GDPR-compliant database, zero-downtime deployment, and fully integrated with third-party payment infrastructures.